maxwellzh/warp-ctct/README.md

 ## Install

-The following setup instructions compile the package from the source code locally.
+The following setup instructions compile the package from the source code.

 ```bash
 # install from github